Geidelberg/617.2/README.md

 The code is mostly generalisable but not totally so needs to be edited a bit with new analyses.

+Basically, the R scripts will be on climb.
+The bash files point towards those R scripts.
+You use 'sbatch <bashscript>' to launch them.
+So you'll need to launch 2 jobs to date the two linages, then once that's done, you'll need to launch 2 more jobs to run mlesky.

 Edit R scripts:
 in compare_lineages_xxx.R:
 - Make sure the civetfn definition is reading the latest md file
 - Make sure mltr_list is pointing to the correct dir with all the ml trees

+Upload the R scripts to climb

 Edit the bash files:
 - date_trees_xxx.sh bash files need to point to the R script with the correct path on line 12. at the moment it's pointing to an R script in my dir but you'll need to point it to yours.
 Make sure it's pointing to the R script of the same name though.
-- the mlesky_climb_xxx.sh files also need to have the path changed to the correct dir.
-Again make sure it's pointing to the R script of the same name.

 To date trees: